SubashD22/Acme_secret_santa/README.md

 ## Documentation

-For user instructions and guides, please see [Instructions](docs/instructions/README.md).
+For user instructions and guides on how to run the program, please see [Instructions](docs/instructions/README.md).

 For detailed technical documentation, please see [Documentation](docs/documentation/README.md).